springfall2008/batpred/docs/install.md

 ## Configuring Predbat

-You will need to use a file editor (either the File Editor or Visual Studio Server add-on) to edit in Home Assistant the file `/config/appdaemon/apps/batpred/config/apps.yaml` to configure Predbat - see [Configuring apps.yaml](apps-yaml.md#Basics).
+You will need to use a file editor (either the File editor or Studio Code Server add-on) to edit the `apps.yaml` file in Home Assistant to configure Predbat - see [Configuring apps.yaml](apps-yaml.md#Basics).

 When Predbat starts up initially it will perform a sanity check of the AppDaemon configuration itself and confirm the right files are present.